smurph7/movies/README.md

 ## Tools and Decisions

 This project was built with a focus on front-end development and utilisation of APIs, putting together some of the latest skills and libraries I've been learning over the past couple of years.
+I worked using
+Continuous Integration and Test Driven Development, which helped to design the components as I built them and to detect errors early.

 ### API